-- 18. IDL did not take a position on the Application in its Prehearing Brief, but in that brief reserved the right to do so and to "provide additional evidence and analysis based on information or evidence that may be introduced at the hearing in this matter." - 19.
-At the Hearing, Mr. Thum testified that he had spent an extensive amount of time doing a technical review of information the Applicant made available at its offices, including the well information from the May 1-13 Well, the seismic information for the general area of the

-Subject Lands and the well logs for some of the Applicant's producing wells in the adjacent, Willow Hamilton field.

-- 20. Mr. Thum testified that the Applicant made the materials available on a geologic work station that enabled Mr. Thum to examine different seismic profiles and orientations.
-Mr. Thum also testified that Mr. Smith provided a detailed explanation of his findings and reasoning for identifying the Proposed Spacing Unit. - 21.
-Mr. Thum testified that based on his training, knowledge and experience, the materials he examined at the Applicant's offices and the information he learned from Mr. Smith adequately supported the conclusions presented in the Application. - 22.
-Mr. Smith testified that the Proposed Spacing Unit is located in an area that remains largely undeveloped and wildcat in nature; and as such, the seismic data and limited well data from surrounding land is the best evidence available for determining the location of a reservoir at this time. - 23.
+- 17. IDL did not take a position on the Application in its Prehearing Brief, but in that brief reserved the right to do so and to "provide additional evidence and analysis based on information or evidence that may be introduced at the hearing in this matter." - 18.
+At the Hearing, Mr. Thum testified that he had spent an extensive amount of time doing a technical review of information the Applicant made available at its offices, including the well information from the May 1-13 Well, the seismic information for the general area of the Subject Lands and the well logs for some of the Applicant's producing wells in the adjacent, Willow Hamilton field. - 19.
+The Applicant made the materials available on a geologic work station that enabled Mr. Thum to examine different seismic profiles and orientations.
+Mr. Thum also testified that Mr. Smith provided a detailed explanation of his findings and reasoning for identifying the Proposed Spacing Unit. - 20.
+The Department supported the Application based on the information described at the hearing. - 21.
+The Proposed Spacing Unit is located in an area that remains largely undeveloped and wildcat in nature; and as such, the seismic data and limited well data from surrounding land is the best evidence available for determining the location of a reservoir at this time

+- 22. The Application described the Applicant's proposed operations.
 As described in the Application, "[b]ecause of the wildcat nature of the proposed activity, the specific subsequent operations are unknown at this time."
-Based on the Application, the purpose of operations on the Subject lands is exploratory and if a successful well is developed, operations would be "similar to the operations found at the previously drilled and completed wells in the Little Willow area, such as the ML 1-3, ML 2-3, Kauffman 1-34, and Kauffman 1-9." - 24.
-Lastly, Mr. Smith stated in his first affidavit and testimony that 480 acres is not smaller than the maximum area that can be efficiently and economically drained by a vertical well completed and produced from the Spaced Interval.
+Based on the Application, the purpose of operations on the Subject lands is exploratory and if a successful well is developed, operations would be "similar to the operations found at the previously drilled and completed wells in the Little Willow area, such as the ML 1-3, ML 2-3, Kauffman 1-34, and Kauffman 1-9." - 23.
+Lastly, Mr. Smith stated in his affidavit and testimony that 625 acres is not smaller than the maximum area that can be efficiently and economically drained by a vertical well completed and produced from the Proposed Spacing Unit. - 24.
+Mr. Piotrowski cross-examined Mr. Smith regarding the level of certainty he could achieve as to establishing the precise location and extent of the reservoir underlying the Proposed Spacing Unit and as to estimating the amount of potential oil or gas that might be recovered from lands within the Proposed Spacing Unit. - 25.
+Mr. Piotrowski also cross-examined Mr. Smith regarding matters related to air, water, noise and light pollution, radioactivity caused by drilling operations, decreases in home values due to oil and gas leasing in the vicinity of homes, increased traffic on areas surrounding the Proposed Spacing Unit, "the extent to which to process of drilling and development imposes additional taxpayer burdens on local communities," and several additional avenues of questioning that were not relevant to the proceedings. - 26.
+Mr. Piotrowski did not present evidence or witnesses that contradicted the evidence and testimony presented by Applicant with regard to the location and size of the Proposed Spacing Unit.